Home mining for non-KYC Bitcoin.

 Slush Pool offers V2 URL's to help make information transfer more efficient and encrypted to prevent MITM attacks and hashrate hijacking.
 The standard V1 URL's can also be used.
 A list of Slush Pool's V2 URL's can be found here.
 More in-depth information on Stratum V2 details can be found here and here.
 Make sure you enable any changes in the mining software configurations by saving them.
 Or in the case of the Whatsminer software by clicking on "Start Update".

 And that's it, the ASIC is now pointed to Slush Pool and generating bitcoin rewards!
-The health and configurations of the miner can be viewed through the Whatsminer software.
+The health and configurations of the miner can be viewed through the Whatsminer software tool or through your web browser.
 And pool specific details can be monitored from the Slush Pool dashboard.

 Just to recap: